akhilsahuji/blog/content/post/run-linux.md

 now start the virtual machine.

 select try popos,and check from the drive app that your hard disk is mounted if not you should mount that disk.

 after that the installation is similar in any normal linux distro just select clean install and follow instruction.

-after installation is completed you can shutdown or restart(if you have doubt abouf installation) the operating system.
+after installation is completed,you can shutdown or restart(if you have doubt abouf installation) the operating system.

 after that close the virtual box and restart the system and go to boot menu to select boot order and seletct usb primary boot device first.

 now if you have plugged that hard drive and you restart the computer you will get the pop-os login screen.

 conrats now you are using fully functioning linux and your hardware fully and it is all plug and play no windows bootloader error or grub error.